tac550/ToneWriter/README.md

 To build a .app as you see in release binaries, export a runnable JAR file named "ToneWriter.jar" (which executes the main() function in MainApp.java) to build/res and run build/res/BUILD_MAC.sh.
 The .app will be placed in build/mac along with a zipped copy.

 There is 1 dependency: jar2app, installed as described [here](https://github.com/Jorl17/jar2app).

+### Linux

+Export a runnable JAR and make sure the Built-in Tones and licenses folders are present in the same directory.
+Remember that Linux support is experimental at this point.